Bitcoin-ABC/bitcoin-abc/doc/abc/uahf-technical-spec.md

 NOTE 1: refer to [3] for the specificaton of the revised transaction digest based on BIP143.
 Revisions were made to account for non-Segwit deployment.

+### REQ-6-4 (mandatory use of SCRIPT_VERIFY_STRICTENC)

+Once the fork has activated, transactions shall be validated with SCRIPT_VERIFY_STRICTENC flag set.

+RATIONALE: Use of SCRIPT_VERIFY_STRICTENC also ensures that the nHashType is validated properly.

+NOTE: As SCRIPT_VERIFY_STRICTENC is not clearly defined by BIP, implementations seeking to be compliant should consult the Bitcoin C++ source code to emulate the checks enforced by this flag.

 ### REQ-7 Difficulty adjustement in case of hashrate drop